Automatic Stove Shut Off for Natural Gas or Propane Stoves

 - Programmed Micro-Controller

 The ON mode allows the passive infrared motion detector to automatically shut down the stove if the user is out of the sensing area for longer than the preset time of 1-15 minutes.
-For safety reason after the Stove Guard shuts off the gas supply due to forgotten cooking, the user has to turn the stove knob off, then hit the “On” button on the Stove Guard device, and reignite the stove.
+For safety reason after the device shuts off the gas supply due to forgotten cooking, the user has to turn the stove knob off, then hit the “On” button on the device, and reignite the stove.
 It will start over with the pre-set time.
-The display will show the number of minutes left before the Stove Guard will turn off the gas stove if no movement is detected in the cooking area.
-If no movement is detected (user turns on the stove and does not return within the allowed time), the Stove Guard will discontinue cooking by shutting off the supply of Natural Gas or Propane.
+The display will show the number of minutes left before the device will turn off the gas stove if no movement is detected in the cooking area.
+If no movement is detected (user turns on the stove and does not return within the allowed time), the device will discontinue cooking by shutting off the supply of Natural Gas or Propane.

-When the Stove Guard is in the OFF Mode, the Natural Gas or Propane supply is disconnected and the stove cannot be ignited.
+When the device is in the OFF Mode, the Natural Gas or Propane supply is disconnected and the stove cannot be ignited.

 A buzzer gives an audio signal when countdown timer reach “0”.
 This happens in ON mode when nobody is in movement detecting area for preset time (user turn on the stove and leave the kitchen).
 In Timer mode this happens when cooking is finished – preset time elapsed.
 The buzzer will repeat two short beeps every minute till user presses the Off button.
 This is to let the user know that cooking has been disabled due to unattended cooking.